RensTillmann/super-forms/docs/faq.md

 - For most browsers the simplest way to solve this would be to change the field name to a random string e.g `xY2a9z` instead of a normal name e.g `address`
 - For Safari browsers the best way to make autocompletion work is to make sure your field name contains the word `search`.
 So if you have a field named `address` and you wish to disable autocompletion make sure to rename it to either `search_address` (as long as it contains the word `search`).
 - If the above methods both do not work, you might also need to remove the `Placeholder` for the field so that it doesn't contain any reference name to any possible autocompletion.
 For example, if your placeholder contains `Enter your address` then the word `address` might trigger autocompletion in a given browser.

+## I am getting an error while updating the plugin

+If you are getting the following error while trying to update Super Forms:

+`Unable to rename the update to match the existing directory.`

+It is always a permissions problem on your server.
+In any case you should contact your host about this so they can correctly set the permissions for your WordPress installation.